DBLYBB/Drone/README.md

-# Air-Vehecle
+# Drone
-This is a project used for Raspi-4B on air vehicles,it should be used with Ano_flight controller only free for STI members in Huazhong University of Science and Technology
+This is a project used for Raspi-4B on drones,it should be used with Ano_flight controller only free for STI members in Huazhong University of Science and Technology

 #Edition requirements